 Finally, on the front-end, the translation of the text is displayed in all the places as intended.

-Updating translation when page changes
+Updating translation when a page changes

 You can always update the translation of pages that were already translated.
 When the contents of the translated page change, you can simply translate it, or send to translation, once again.
-This time, you will not need to translate all the contents once again, but only the part that changed, or were added.
+This time, you will not need to translate all the contents once again, but only the part that changed, or was added.

 WPML integrations with page builders